eic/eic-shell/README.md

 module load eic_container
 ```

-4. To use the container in local mode, you can install the container with the `-l` flag,
+4. To use the container in local mode, you can install the container without the `-m`  flag,
    and then use the runscripts (under `$PREFIX/bin`) manually.
 ```bash
 ./install.py $PREFIX -l